 The Scalability Pro Plugin is the core WP Intense plugin to transform the speed and scalability of your WordPress site.
-It does so by eliminating table scans.
+It does so primarily by eliminating table scans and using index seeks instead.

 Scalability Pro speeds up your archive pages by speeding up WP_Query